rytilahti-juuso/plaseeraus/README.md

 # plaseeraus
-Seating planner(plaseeraus) for generating seating to sitz. the idea is use the participant data from Asteriski eventsignup system.
+Seating planner(plaseeraus) for generating seating to sitz. the idea is generate seat places from the participant data pulled from Asteriski eventsignup.
-The name data is converted using tokenizer to numbers and tokenized data is fed to partizipant_organizer.
+Participant data is converted to numbers using tokenizer and tokenized data is fed to partizipant_organizer.
-Current text_proressing_template is rough scetch of data preprocessing.
+Current text_proressing_template is rough scetch of required data preprocessing.
 Currently a work-in-progress.